wballard/VariableSky/api.markdown

 on to this link is important, as it contains the actual server linkage that keeps data replicating.

-Even if there is no data at the requested `href`, a `Link` is returned.
+Even if there is no data at the requested path, a `Link` is returned, with an `undefined` value.
+You can always `save` to it.
-Variable Sky never gives a `404`, it gives a `Link`, and you can always `save` to it.
 The Variable Sky server will create objects as needed to make sure your data is reachable.

 ### close()
 Close off the connection, this will end attempts to reconnect.